 More on Microsoft and Oracle in the cloud

-Read how every big vendor wants a piece of
+Read how every big vendor wants a piece of big data in the cloud

 See how two firms moved to Oracle and Microsoft in the cloud